AlexBezuska/Project-Dashboard/README.md

 # Project-Dashboard

 Displays a web page with cards for each of your projects and buttons for

+* opening project in your editor of choice
+* opening the project directory

+**...and if the project has a `package.json` file:**
+* Author
+* Description
+* Github link
+* Github Issues link

 ## Instructions